-The CLEAN BAY pump out will carry an environmental message that functions for its cause is constructed and operated using sustainable technology.
+The CLEAN BAY pump out will has carried environmental message through its design and construction, as well as, its future intended function.
+It was constructed and will be operated using sustainable technology.
 We know that:

-- Free pump out opportunities will increase use of service
+- Free pump out opportunities will increase use of the service

-- Research by Washington State Grant shows that boat owners are more likely to use portable pump out boats than stationary facilities
+- Research by Washington Sea Grant shows boat owners are more likely to use portable pump out boats than stationary facilities

-- This proof-of-concept electric and solar work boat will: reduce carbon footprint, reduce vessel noise that impacts local whale populations, reduce potential for small oil and fuel spills, reduce the release of cadmium and other metals associated with some corrosion protection systems.
+- This proof-of-concept electric and solar work boat will: reduce carbon its footprint, reduce vessel noise which impacts local whale populations, reduce potential for small oil and fuel spills, reduce the release of cadmium and other metals associated with some corrosion protection systems.

 October/November 2019 Professional Boatbuilder Magazine